ObjectProfile/Roassal3Documentation/documentation/LesMiserables.md

 eb 	shapes: characters.
 eb connectToAll: #characters.

-"All the characters are displayed using a grid layout" RSForceBasedLayout new charge: -900; on: characters.
+"All the characters are displayed using a force based layout" RSForceBasedLayout new charge: -900; on: characters.

 "Make each element have a popup text and allow it to be dragged"